Women in the Catholic Church: Divorce

-Reproductive issues

 Contraception

 The Catholic Church is morally opposed to contraception and orgasmic acts outside of the context of marital intercourse.
 This belief dates back to the first centuries of Christianity.
 Such acts are considered illicit mortal sins, with the belief that all licit sexual acts must be open to procreation.

 The sexual revolution of the 1960s precipitated Pope Paul VI's 1968 encyclical Humanae Vitae (On Human Life) which rejected the use of contraception, including sterilization, claiming these work against the intimate relationship and moral order of husband and wife by directly opposing God's will.
 It approved Natural Family Planning as a legitimate means to limit family size.

 The only form of birth control permitted is abstinence.
 Modern scientific methods of "periodic abstinence" such as Natural Family Planning (NFP) were counted as a form of abstinence by Pope Paul VI in his 1968 encyclical Humanae Vitae.
 The following is the condemnation of contraception:

 Therefore We base Our words on the first principles of a human and Christian doctrine of marriage when We are obliged once more to declare that the direct interruption of the generative process already begun and, above all, all direct abortion, even for therapeutic reasons, are to be absolutely excluded as lawful means of regulating the number of children.
 Equally to be condemned, as the magisterium of the Church has affirmed on many occasions, is direct sterilization, whether of the man or of the woman, whether permanent or temporary.

 Similarly excluded is any action which either before, at the moment of, or after sexual intercourse, is specifically intended to prevent procreation—whether as an end or as a means.